MLA Format: Everything You Need to Know Here

-- Type your name, your instructor’s name, the course number, and the date on separate lines, using double spaces between each.
+- Type your name, your instructor’s name, the course name and number, and the date on separate lines, using double spaces between each.

 - Double space once more and center the title.
 Do NOT underline, bold, or type the title in all capital letters.
 Only italicize words that would normally be italicized in the text.
 Example: Character Development in The Great Gatsby